Meet the Beatles!: Critical reception

+In contrast to UK critics' reviews of its counterpart album, Meet the Beatles! garnered negative reception in the United States.
+William F. Buckley in the Boston Globe characterized the band's music as "god-awful", stating: “They are so unbelievably horrible, so appallingly unmusical, so dogmatically insensitive to the magic of the art that they qualify as crowned-heads of anti-music.”
+An article published by Newsweek on February 24, 1964 furthermore dismissed the Beatles: "Visually they are a nightmare…musically they are a near disaster…their lyrics are a catastrophe".

+Retrospective reviews have since praised the album for its role on shaping rock-and-roll music.
 Robert Christgau included the album in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2001, the album was inducted into Grammy Hall of Fame.
 In 2003, the album was ranked at number 59 on Rolling Stones 500 Greatest Albums of All Time list, re-ranked at number 53 on the 2012 list, and re-ranked at number 197 in 2020.